 Blockchain distributed ledger and cryptocurrency technologies are revolutionizing equity fundraising, financial services, and a variety of corporate and commercial transactions and operations, and prompting rapid regulatory change in multiple jurisdictions.
-Bennett Jones’ Blockchain and Fintech Group helps clients navigate the legal complexities of this new environment to help clients create and seize opportunities and mitigate risk.
+Bennett Jones’ Fintech group helps clients navigate the legal complexities of this new environment to help clients create and seize opportunities and mitigate risk.

 As "initial coin offerings" or "initial token offerings" have hit the market, Canadian and U.S. securities regulators have indicated that these distributions are subject to securities law requirements.
 Blockchain and cryptocurrency are also expected to have huge impacts on areas such as insurance, financial services, international trade, transportation and supply chain management, logistics and value/asset transfer, information technology and tax.
 As smart contracts and distributed autonomous organizations are designed, implemented and become more common, appropriate legal frameworks will need to evolve to deal with administration, trust, course alteration, ownership, interpretation, disputes and any coding errors, each of which can lead to unintended consequences.
 These are all arenas our lawyers know well.